Rettsarkiv

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool finds Supreme Court decisions applying a specific law and section, and distinguishes from sibling tools like get_decision or search_decisions by focusing on law application tags.
+Description clearly states the tool returns a ranked list of decisions applying a specific law section, using a question format.
+It distinguishes from sibling tools by focusing on law application rather than general search or document retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.